-At present, the number of readers that hold an access card to the library is over 11,600, and there are an average of 80 visitors a day, most of whom are students (80%), university professors and researchers (15%) and high school students (5%).
+By the end of 2005 the number of readers that hold an access card to the library is over 13,400, 450 regular readers, only in 2005 being registered 720 new members.
+There are an average of 50-60 visitors a day, most of whom are students (80%), university professors and researchers (15%) and high school students (5%).
 The library is well known all over Transylvania.
 People from 6 counties come to Cluj to look up the library, which is open for the public six days a week and offers the following facilities: free library services, access to the reading room, book borrowing, access to periodicals, CD-ROMs, Internet access, electronic search options for data base items, free photocopying and printing services.